Assessments

 Common questions about educational assessments

-Cognitive assessments explore the way a person thinks, reasons, and processes information.
-Achievement assessments take a different focus, examining academic skills such as reading, writing, and mathematics.
+Cognitive assessments are designed to explore how a person thinks, reasons, and processes information, while achievement assessments focus on academic skills such as reading, writing, and mathematics.

 Yes.
 Our assessment reports are recognised by schools and allied health or educational professionals, and may assist in guiding appropriate support and next steps.

 Yes.
-A clear, personalised written report is provided, including recommendations designed to support learning and well-being.
+You will receive a clear, personalised report with recommendations designed to help improve learning and well-being.

 Yes.
 Our assessments are designed to explore learning strengths, giftedness, and potential learning disorders, helping to build a clearer understanding of each learner’s individual needs.

-With appointments readily available and no waiting list, you are welcome to begin your educational assessment at any time.
-If understanding your or your child's learning needs feels like a worthwhile step, get in touch with PsychWell to arrange a consultation today.
+With appointments available without a waiting list, you're welcome to begin your educational assessment whenever it feels right.
+If exploring your or your child's learning needs feels like it may be helpful, you can book an appointment today.

 If exploring your or your child’s learning needs feels helpful, you can connect with PsychWell to arrange a consultation today.